 Places to eat and drink in Glasgow can be found in abundance but it’s always good to get top tips on where to go that will ensure the kids are well catered for.

-Pizza and pasta is sure to please at family favourites such as Paesano, Di Maggios, Jamie’s Italian and Celino’s.
+Pizza and pasta is sure to please at family favourites such as Paesano, Di Maggio's, Jamie’s Italian and Celino’s.
 If you fancy a more hipster style hang-out head to Mono on King Street for their fantastic vegan menu or Dennistoun Bar-B-Que on Duke Street for amazing burgers!

-Or for an afternoon that your little prince or princess will just love, head to Cup Tearooms in Virginia Court for their Children’s Afternoon Tea.
+Or for an afternoon that your little prince or princess will just love, head to Cup Tea Rooms in Virginia Court for their Children’s Afternoon Tea.
 Three delicious tiers of cakes, sandwiches and fruit including a children’s tea or mini milkshake.

-If that lot hasn’t completely exhausted the little treasures, check out some of the other great family-friendly entertainment on offer.
+If that hasn’t completely exhausted the little treasures, check out some of the other great family-friendly entertainment on offer.

-Sports fans can catch the Glasgow Warriors rugby team at their home ground in Scotstoun or head to the Emirates Arena to watch the UWS Sirens netball team or Glasgow Rocks basketball team in action.
+Sports fans can catch the Glasgow Warriors rugby team at their home ground in Scotstoun or head to the Emirates Arena to watch the Strathclyde Sirens netball team or Glasgow Rocks basketball team in action.
 Look out for the halftime entertainment from the Scottish Rockettes dance troupe too!

-North of the city centre, all the action is at the Peugeot Ashfield Stadium where you can experience the thrill of the Glasgow Tigers Speedway.
+North of the city centre, the action is at the Peugeot Ashfield Stadium where you can experience the thrill of the Glasgow Tigers Speedway.

-The Scottish Youth Theatre have regular Family Storytime shows which are fun interactive performances mainly aimed at 3-7yr olds and the Scottish Mask and Puppet Theatre in the west end is an enchanting experience for young and old with weekend shows and workshops.
+The Scottish Youth Theatre have regular Family Storytime shows which are fun interactive performances mainly aimed at 3-7yr olds and the Scottish Mask and Puppet Theatre in the city's west is an enchanting experience for young and old with weekend shows and workshops.

 Glasgow is a very walkable city but to make the most of your time there are some inexpensive transport options to keep you on the move.
 Top of the list has to be the City Sightseeing Bus Tour, a great way to get around some of the city’s top attractions while learning loads of fun and fascinating facts.
 The service operates every 15 minutes, seven days a week.
 The tour also has a ‘Ghoulish Glasgow’ commentary, specially created for the kids, featuring ghastly, ghostly facts about the city’s history – sure to delight your little devils!